tvdboom/ATOM/docs_sources/user_guide/data_cleaning.md

 ## Imputing missing values

 For various reasons, many real world datasets contain missing values, often encoded as blanks, NaNs or other placeholders.
-Such datasets however are incompatible with ATOM's models which assume that all values in an array are numerical, and that all have and hold meaning.
+Such datasets, however, are incompatible with ATOM's models, which assume that all values in an array are numerical, and that all have and hold meaning.
 The [Imputer][] class handles missing values in the dataset by either dropping or imputing the value.
 It can be accessed from atom through